-Action No. Actions/Strategic Directions Partners (L: Lead) Implementation Considerations & Options WM1 Prepare a Mississippi River Watershed Model incorporating historical, near real-time, and projected future hydro-climatic data, based on up-to-date information and science.
-MVCA(L) POWER PRODUCERS UNIVERSITIES MECP WSC Apply new climate change scenarios based on the upcoming Intergovernmental Panel on Climate Change (IPCC) Assessment Report.
+Action No. Actions/Strategic Directions Partners Implementation Considerations and Options WM1 Prepare a Mississippi River Watershed Model incorporating historical, near real-time, and projected future hydro-climatic data, based on up-to-date information and science.
+MVCA (Lead) Power Producers Universities MECP WSC Apply new climate change scenarios based on the upcoming Intergovernmental Panel on Climate Change (IPCC) Assessment Report.
 WM2 Update the Mississippi River Water Budget to better evaluate water needs and use and incorporate climate change considerations.
-MVCA(L) MECP Complete the recommendations of the MRSPP Tier 1 budget assessment.
+MVCA (Lead) MECP Complete the recommendations of the MRSPP Tier 1 budget assessment.
 Actual water takings data is recommended for all percent demand calculations.
 The Province is currently collecting this information for all permitted users.
 When data is available, the stress calculations should be updated.
 Flow monitoring downstream of Appleton is recommended.
 Should this information become available, stress calculations should be performed again.
 Establish a centralized system of collecting and consolidating groundwater data collected through existing programs and through the subdivision review process, to support updates to water budget.
 Assess past drought occurrences to determine impacts on river flow, and the conditions under which the target flows could not be achieved.
 Undertake a climate change analysis to assess future drought implications and what adaptation/mitigation measures will be needed.
-Use updated budget to define management objectives and set policy for the allocation or "use" of water.
-Survey (voluntary) industry partners on a regular basis to maintain up to date information on water use, water needs, and water availability.
-WM3 Undertake a Water Storage Capacity and Management Study that considers both man-made (dams and reservoirs) MVCA(L) UNIVERSITIES Undertake an analysis of climate impacts on existing storage capacity.